BehindTommy/SMC_JXC_controller/README.md

 ## Environment

 I do my work on a PIC16 microcontroller using MPLAB IDE.
-I believe he design should be easily adapted to other platforms.
+I believe the design should be easily adapted to other platforms.

 ## How to use